-ÖJAB was founded by Dr. Bruno Buchwieser in 1946.
+ÖJAB (the Austrian Young Workers’ Movement) was founded by Dr. Bruno Buchwieser in 1946.

-Representing his parents’ construction company, Dr. Buchwieser was the head of the reconstruction operations of St. Stephen’s Cathedral in Vienna at that time.
-There the Buchwieser company employed a great number of workers who came to Vienna from different parts of Austria in search of work.
+At the time, Dr. Buchwieser was working for his parents’ construction firm as a site manager for the reconstruction of St. Stephen’s Cathedral in Vienna.
+The Buchwieser firm employed a great number of young workers there from different parts of Austria who had come to bombed-out Vienna in search of work.

-The mosaic behind the tongues is by Hermann Bauch.
-It shows the burning St. Stephen’s Cathedral.
+The mosaic behind the clappers, which was created by Hermann Bauch, depicts the fire at St. Stephen’s Cathedral.

-- the red-white-red field represents the Austrian flag: as a declared belief in Austria.
+- The red-white-red field represents the Austrian flag as an affirmation of Austria as a country.

-- the black, the red, and the blue fields, stand for those three parties which were represented in parliament during the first years of ÖJAB: as a sign of political independence.
+- The black, red, and blue fields stand for the three political parties that were represented in parliament during ÖJAB’s initial years – as a sign of political independence.

-- the cogwheel is a symbol of the common work with the main goal to give youth a chance.
+- The cogwheel is a symbol of labor as a unifying factor, with the underlying main goal of giving youth a chance.

 - The implied cross at the center symbolizes humanism on the basis of a Christian worldview.